 The home will often offer rich amenities like a home gym, media/tech room, game room, library, pool, hot tub, sauna, cabana, garden, yard, terrace, patio, deck––you name it.
 If a particular feature is important to you, you can find the house that has it.

 Different home exchange and home swap sites may have different procedures, and they may be national, regional, or global.

-• Before the swap occurs, each party prepares their home: they repair, clean, organize, free up closet and drawer space, buy new bedsheets, make extra keys, and compose a "house book" of instructions, contacts, menus, and more
+This process can be in-depth, which establishes mutual trust.
+The two parties get to know each other well and establish confidence through emails, phone calls, and so on.
+Once two parties say "I do," they arrange details such as the number of guests, pet stays, car/garage use, maid service, food and liquor use, etc. Before the swap occurs, each party prepares their home: they repair, clean, organize, free up closet and drawer space, buy new bedsheets, make extra keys, and compose a "house book" of instructions, contacts, menus, and more.

 How Do You Keep Your Stuff Safe in a House Exchange?

 How can you trust the people who stay in your home while you stay in theirs?
 Your insurance is the relationship you've built in the planning process and come to feel like friends.

 Home-exchange sites also take pains to verify members.
 Furthermore, the strength of swappers' mutual reviews keeps members on their best behavior, a la Airbnb, Amazon, and ebay.

 Many swappers simply create off off-limits zones in their homes via a locked closet or room where personal, fragile, or valuable possessions are stowed during the swap.
 Such a space is also handy for keeping items moved to make more drawer and closet space for the guests.

 For some thoughtful insights on the subject of security, see HomeExchange.com's article, "Is Home Exchange Safe?"